edouardoyallon/scalingscattering/README.md

 This repository contains the experiments found in the paper: https://arxiv.org/pdf/1703.08961.pdf

 ### Requirements
-In order to run our experiments you will need the following: pytorch,opencv,pyscatwave package.
+In order to run our experiments you will need at minimum the following python packages: pytorch,opencv,pyscatwave package.
 The simplest way to install pytorch and opencv is through anaconda.
 We recommend python 2.7 + anaconda.
 The pyscatwave package can be found here https://github.com/edouardoyallon/pyscatwave